Hello Fellow Developers & Codenewbies 👋,

 I started to give myself a regular me-time at least 3 times a week.

 My me-time happens after I finish all tasks at night before going to bed.

 Doing something for myself reminds me that I and my time are as important as others.
-And that I'm acknowledging and appreciate myself after the hard works I've done.
+And that I'm acknowledging and appreciating myself after the hard work I've done.